UFE Patient Reviews & Testimonials

 Read stories of real women who underwent uterine fibroid embolization.
 This procedure is an extremely effective alternative to a hysterectomy or myomectomy.
-To make an appointment with our Kansas City or Overland Park fibroid treatment center, please call (913) 588-1030.
+To make an appointment with our fibroid treatment centers in Kansas City or Overland Park, please call (913) 588-1030.

 New Outlook on Life